 Specific instructional methods are left to the teacher's discretion.
-Some examples and suggestions are described in the section "General Instructional Techniques."
+Some examples and suggestions are described in the section "General Instructional Techniques" and in the original SHEG lesson plan.
 Whether this work is done as a whole class, as small group or pair work, or individually is up to the teacher.